-The pages of this book tell the story of my soul journey to redefine leadership.
-I offer my contribution to new leadership and development models in response to the Hopi Prophecy to change consciousness in America–through the need I perceived at the Earth Summit—to develop global community, international cooperation and interdependence, highlighting personal mission and a partnership with the person’s higher power or their own word for the Sacred.
+The pages of my new book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11, tell the story of my soul journey.
+I offer my contribution to new leadership and development models in response to the Hopi Prophecy to change consciousness in America, based on the need I perceived at the Earth Summit: to develop global community, international cooperation and interdependence, highlighting personal mission and a partnership with a person’s higher power or their own word for the Sacred.

-Almost nine years after hearing Thomas’ Hopi prophecy and sharing it with many others, I experienced a vision of the Phoenix on September 11, 2001 in New York City during the World Trade Center attack.
-That vision signaled a new era for me and a way for America to enact the Hopi Prophecy.
+Almost nine years after hearing Thomas’ Hopi prophecy and sharing it with many others, I experienced a dream of the Phoenix on September 11, 2001, in New York City during the World Trade Center attack.
+That dream signaled a new era for me to share a way for America to enact the Hopi Prophecy.

 To subscribe, click on the button at the bottom of the page.